 - How to sort words

-- How to use and store various supplies & tools
+- How to use various supplies & tools

 - How to clean up this station